Best Places in SF Bay to See Fireworks by Boat | Modern Sailing

 Best Places in San Francisco Bay to See Fireworks by Sailboat

-San Francisco will have two synchronous fireworks displays, launched from a pair of barges, beginning at 9:30 PM.
+San Francisco will have two synchronous fireworks displays, launched from a pair of barges, beginning at approximately 9:30 PM.
 See image below for barge locations, designated by the stars on the chart.
+These barges are typically located off Pier 39 and near the Municipal Pier at Aquatic Park.

 If you’re qualified to sail at night (ASA 104, Bareboat Cruising and/or Night Sailing Clinic certified), you can cruise the Central Bay or along the waterfront during the show, but be prepared for the challenge of navigating among other boats in the dark.
 If you’d prefer to anchor and relax in Aquatic Park, visit the Aquatic Park page on the National Park website to learn the ins and outs.